undless/gatling.io-doc/content/reference/execute/cloud/user/configuration-as-code/index.md

 `stopCriteria` *(optional)*
 - `type`: `meanCpu`, `globalResponseTime` or `globalErrorRatio`
-- `timeframeInSeconds`: the timeframe during which the threshold must be reached to stop the simulation.
+- `timeFrameInSeconds`: the timeframe during which the threshold must be reached to stop the simulation.
 - `threshold`, if `globalResponseTime`:
   - `percentile`: defines the percentile from which you want to check the response time.
   - `maxMilliseconds`: the max response time, in milliseconds.
 Run stops if exceeded.